 Not all countries provide criminal record information, and where they do, the nature and detail of the information provided varies from country to country.
 We are aware that the criteria for disclosing offences in other countries often have a different threshold than those in the UK.
-The Home Office provides guidance on criminal records checks for overseas candidates which can be found here.
+The Home Office provides guidance on criminal records checks for overseas candidates.

 Some overseas qualified teachers can apply to the TRA for the award of qualified teacher status (QTS) in England.
-More information about this is available at the following link here.
+More information about this is available at the following link Qualified teacher status (QTS): qualify to teach in England - GOV.UK (www.gov.uk) here.
 Please note that holding a teaching qualification (wherever it was obtained) does not provide suitable assurances for safeguarding purposes that an individual has not been found guilty of any wrongdoing or misconduct, and or is suitable to work with children.